Global urban visual perception varies across demographics and personalities: Introduction

 \section{Introduction}

 The urban environment fundamentally shapes human perception and behavior in cities~\cite{Dijksterhuis.2001}, with visual elements influencing both immediate perception and deeper cognitive responses to spaces~\cite{Yang2024}.
 Urban visual perception -- how people interpret and respond to visual information in city environments -- has become central to understanding urban experiences~\cite{carmona2021public, gibson_ecological_2014, Zhang.2018j3c}, particularly as Street View Imagery (SVI) has revolutionized this research domain~\cite{Dubey.2016, ito_understanding_2024}.
 Large-scale online surveys using SVI have largely replaced traditional on-site fieldwork~\cite{ito_understanding_2024}, significantly expanding geographic scope and participant diversity~\cite{Dubey.2016, Lefosse.2025}.

 Building on this methodological evolution, the MIT Place Pulse projects~\cite{Salesses.2013, Dubey.2016} stand out for their unprecedented scale.
 Place Pulse 2.0 (PP2) collected ratings for over 110,000 street view images from 56 cities across six continents, evaluated by participants from 162 countries using pairwise comparisons for six perceptual indicators: \textit{safe}, \textit{lively}, \textit{wealthy}, \textit{beautiful}, \textit{boring}, and \textit{depressing}.
 While machine learning models trained on these comparisons have advanced perception studies in multiple urban regions~\cite{Zhang.2018j3c, ji_new_2021, Kang.2023, Rui.2025}, these multi-city models may introduce bias or mask nuances in subjective preferences.

 These demographic and location-specific differences are crucial for effective urban planning.
-Gender affects the perception of safety~\cite{Hidayati.2020, Cui.2023c2p, Dubey.2025, Zhou.2025krn}, with women generally perceiving lower safety in scenes with overall low safety scores~\cite{Cui.2023c2p} and focusing on areas outside the walking path~\cite{Chaney.2024ujk}, and responding differently to green spaces~\cite{Jiang.2014xp}.
+Gender affects the perception of safety~\cite{hidayati_how_2020, Cui.2023c2p, Dubey.2025, Zhou.2025krn}, with women generally perceiving lower safety in scenes with overall low safety scores~\cite{Cui.2023c2p} and focusing on areas outside the walking path~\cite{Chaney.2024ujk}, and responding differently to green spaces~\cite{Jiang.2014xp}.
 These differences may be important for informing inclusive design and strategies to mitigate urban heat challenges~\cite{Kousis.2022, Bartesaghi-Koc.2020, Ananyeva.2023, Rafiee.2016}.
 These studies revel helpful group-based preferences for context-aware solutions~\cite{Qi.2022} and equality initiatives~\cite{Carpio-Pinedo.2019nyb}.

 Despite extensive research on demographic factors in urban planning~\cite{Jiang.2014xp, Carpio-Pinedo.2019nyb, kazemi_peoples_2023, Kang.2023}, most studies remain limited to single cities or specific demographics, with narrow perceptual focus.
 Recent work has expanded geographic scope, e.g., examining biophilic perception across eight cities~\cite{Lefosse.2025} or comparing resident surveys with multi-city model predictions in Stockholm~\cite{Kang.2023}, but typically addresses single perceptual dimensions with minimal demographic granularity.
 Additionally, personality factors, which influence environment interpretation~\cite{yang2024influences}, urban spaces perception~\cite{yang2024influences}, and quality of life~\cite{pocnet2017personality, huang2017does}, remain under-explored in visual urban perception research.
 Urban science thus lacks a comprehensive study examining, simultaneously, multiple locations with diverse participants, including personality characteristics, across various perception dimensions.
 While perception is inherently personal, understanding how much is driven by demographics and personality remains a critical research gap.